twitter/compose-rules/README.md

 ## Contributing

-Contributing new rules or fixes is welcome.
+We love sharing and learning from others, contributing new rules or fixes is welcome.
 See the [Contributing](CONTRIBUTING.md) instructions for more information.

 ## License